voidnologo/voidnologo.github.io/pages/2_about.md

 In high school I spent a lot of time in the computer lab.
 Entering college I was eager and excited to learn more programming, only to be confronted by professors who loathed students and obviously despised the curriculum.
-It was soul crushing being constantly surrounded by a constant barrage of negativity.
-I ended up leaving the CS department and evnentually got a degree in another field (Political Science) that I found interesting and enjoyable.
+It was soul crushing being constantly surrounded by a barrage of negativity.
+I ended up leaving the CS department and eventually got a degree in another field (Political Science) that I found interesting and enjoyable.
 I still had an interst in programming and continued spiking around on personal projects the whole time.

 I often wonder what my life would have looked like if I had had a mentor or someone to coach me through the tough times.
 I had opportunities, but either didn't recognize them or take advantage.
 Would I have another decade of experience in my current field?
-I certainly don't regret the experiences that I've gained by taking a different path, but there are certainly costs associated with it.
+I don't regret the experiences that I've gained by taking a different path, but there are certainly costs associated with it.

 I hope that I can spark that love of programming in others who are interested.
 I love